Western Michigan University

 Kalamazoo MI 49008-5334 USA

-Dr. Linda J. Borish is Associate Professor in the History Department and Gender and Women’s Studies Department at Western Michigan University.
+Dr. Linda J. Borish is chair of the Department of History with a joint appointment as associate professor of gender and women's studies at Western Michigan University.

-Courses taught include HIST 2125 Sport in American Culture; HIST 3191 American Sport History, Writing Intensive course; HIST 4006 Race and Ethnicity in American Sport History, Baccalaureate Writing course; HIST 4016 Artifacts in American History, Baccalaureate Writing course; and graduate courses including HIST 6050 Gender in American Culture and HIST 6440 Material Culture.
+Borish joined WMU in 1991 after earning her Ph.D. in American studies from The University of Maryland, College Park in 1990.
+She teaches courses in American sport history, gender history, material culture, and 19th and 20th century social and cultural history.
+She has directed undergraduate research projects and has served as supervising professor of M.A. theses and Ph.D. dissertations in history.
+Courses taught include HIST 2125 - Sport in American Culture; HIST 3191 - American Sport History, Writing intensive course; HIST 4006 - Race and Ethnicity in American Sport History, Baccalaureate writing course; HIST 4016 - Artifacts in American History, Baccalaureate writing course; and graduate courses including HIST 6050 - Gender in American Culture and HIST 6440 - Material Culture.

 Borish has experience in material culture studies from her work at the Smithsonian’s National Museum of American History.
 She was awarded the College of Arts and Sciences Diversity and Inclusion Recognition Award for 2019-20.